-Where the clause provides that the event must prevent performance, in order for the clause to apply, the non-performing party must show that performance is physically or legally impossible - not just that it is more difficult or onerous (Tennants (Lancashire) Ltd v CS Wilson & Co [1917] AC 495).
-This is a high threshold to meet, and "commercial impossibility" will not suffice.
-Hence a change in market or economic circumstances which affects the ease of performance or the profitability of a contract is very unlikely to be regarded as a force majeure event preventing performance, and the case law in this area shows that the court is wary of parties seeking to terminate a contract by way of force majeure when a change in economic conditions, the risk of which the parties are taken to have bargained for, simply mean that it is less commercially attractive (see Tandrin Aviation Holdings Ltd v Aero Toy Store LLC [2010] EWHC 40 (Comm); [2010] 2 Lloyd's Rep. 668, Seadrill Ghana Operations Ltd v Tullow Ghana Ltd [2018] EWHC 1640 (Comm); [2019] 1 All ER (Comm) 34).
+In the case of the former category, the non-performing party must show that performance is physically or legally impossible - not just that it is more difficult or onerous (Tennants (Lancashire) Ltd v CS Wilson & Co Ltd [1917] AC 495).
+Mere "commercial impossibility" will not suffice.
+In particular, the courts have been wary of parties seeking to terminate a contract by way of force majeure when a change in economic conditions, the risk of which the parties are taken to have bargained for, simply means that it is less commercially attractive (see Tandrin Aviation Holdings Ltd v Aero Toy Store LLC [2010] EWHC 40 (Comm); [2010] 2 Lloyd's Rep 668, Seadrill Ghana Operations Ltd v Tullow Ghana Ltd [2018] EWHC 1640 (Comm); [2019] 1 All ER (Comm) 34).

-Where the clause provides that the event must hinder or delay performance, the threshold is lower, since those words have a broader scope, and may be satisfied if performance is simply substantially more onerous, but not impossible.
-So, a merchant who is "unable to deliver unless he dislocates his business and breaks his contracts in order to fulfil one surely hinders delivery"

-(Tennants (Lancashire) Ltd v CS Wilson & Co [1917] AC 495).
-A mere increase in the cost of performance is unlikely to be sufficient, although an "astronomical" increase might be (Holcim (Singapore) Pte Ltd v Precise Development Pte Ltd [2011] SGCA 1), although it should be emphasised that it is all a question of construction of the clause itself, and there is no reason in principle why parties could not agree that increased costs would be a relevant hindrance.
+Where the event must simply hinder or delay performance, the threshold is lower and may be satisfied if performance is substantially more onerous, but not impossible.
+So, a merchant who is "unable to deliver unless he dislocates his business and breaks his other contracts in order to fulfil one surely hinders delivery": Tennants (Lancashire) Ltd v CS Wilson & Co Ltd [1917] AC 495, 510.
+A mere increase in the cost of performance is unlikely to be sufficient, although an "astronomical" increase might be (Holcim (Singapore) Pte Ltd v Precise Development Pte Ltd [2011] SGCA 1).
+That said, it should be emphasised that it is all a question of construction of the clause itself, and there is no reason in principle why parties could not agree that increased costs would be a relevant hindrance.

-As to causation, on the current state of the authorities it seems it will be necessary to show that the supervening event was the sole cause of the non-performing party's inability to perform or its delay in performance (see Seadrill Ghana Operations Ltd v Tullow Ghana Ltd [2018] EWHC 1640; [2019] 1 All ER (Comm) 34).
-However, the Court of Appeal in Classic Maritime Inc v Limbungan Makmur SDN BHD [2019] EWCA Civ 1102; [2019] 4 All ER 1145 suggested that a distinction might be drawn between the causation test applicable depending on the use to which the FM clause is being put: if it is being used as a defensive shield in relation to a claim for actual breach, then a "but for" test applies; however, where it is being used as a "contractual frustration clause" - i.e. in order to bring the contract to an end and prevent future obligations arising - then no such "but for" test applies.
+- (4) Causation: On the current state of the authorities it seems it will be necessary to show that the supervening event was the sole cause of the non-performing party's inability to perform or its delay in performance (see Seadrill Ghana Operations Ltd v Tullow Ghana Ltd [2018] EWHC 1640; [2019] 1 All ER (Comm) 34).
+However, the Court of Appeal in Classic Maritime Inc v Limbungan Makmur SDN BHD [2019] EWCA Civ 1102; [2019] 4 All ER 1145 suggested that a distinction might be drawn between the causation test applicable depending on the use to which the force majeure clause is being put.
+If it is being used as a defensive shield in relation to a claim for actual breach, then a "but for" test applies; however, where it is being used as a "contractual frustration clause" i.e. in order to bring the contract to an end and prevent future obligations arising then no such "but for" test applies. - (5) Mitigation by non-performing party: There must also have been no reasonable steps which the non-performing party could have taken to avoid or mitigate the supervening event or its consequences.
+The contract will often include an express obligation to mitigate (such as clause 14.3 in the example from the 2 Entertain Video proceedings quoted above), but this obligation may be implied in any case (see for example Channel Island Ferries Ltd v Sealink UK Ltd [1988] 1 Lloyd's Rep 323).
+Therefore, a party will not be allowed to sit on its hands while relying on a force majeure clause it will be expected to show that it took all reasonable steps to work around the supervening event, even if that renders performance significantly more costly and less profitable.